 Until the early '90s top loaders reigned supreme in North America, while front loaders were the European standard.
 More recently, however, the distinct benefits of front loaders have pushed them into the lead.
 Aside from offering more versatility in terms of space—they can stack or sit side-by-side—front loaders tend to be gentler on your clothing because they do not use the center agitator that is typical of top loaders.
 Front loaders have also been shown to be better at removing stains; and they remove more water from your clothing than the average top loader, so your garments requires less time and lower temperatures in the dryer.
 These things not only help to preserve your wardrobe, they also mean that front loaders tend to be more energy efficient.
 But many people do still prefer the top loader—after all, front loaders require a lot of reaching down and bending over—so to help make your choice easy, GE has designed some incredible top loading machines that rival the best of front loaders.

 This beautiful set from GE stacks or sits side-by-side.
 The washer has a capacity of 5.8 cubic feet.
 This is an exceptional laundry suite for larger households.
-Learn more about this
+Learn more about this washer and dryer.

 Features, Features, and yes, more Features